-The following table provides unaudited pro forma revenue and net income (loss) attributable to Verint Systems Inc. for the years ended January 31, 2012 and 2011, as if Vovici and GMT had been acquired on February 1, 2010.
+The following table provides unaudited pro forma financial information for the year ended January 31, 2012, as if Vovici and GMT had been acquired on February 1, 2010.
 These unaudited pro forma results reflect certain adjustments related to these acquisitions, such as amortization expense on finite-lived intangible assets acquired from Vovici and GMT.
 The unaudited pro forma results do not include any operating efficiencies or potential cost savings which may result from these business combinations.
-Accordingly, such unaudited pro forma amounts are not necessarily indicative of the results that actually would have occurred had the acquisitions been completed on February 1, 2010, nor are they indicative of future operating results.
-The pro forma impact of the other business combinations discussed in this note were not material to our historical consolidated operating results and is therefore not presented.
+Accordingly, such unaudited pro forma amounts are not necessarily indicative of the results that actually would have occurred had the acquisitions occurred on February 1, 2010, nor are they indicative of future operating results.
+The pro forma impact of the other business combinations completed during the year ended January 31, 2012 was not material to our historical consolidated operating results and is therefore not presented.

-Year Ended January 31,
+Year Ended

-(in thousands) 2012 2011
+(in thousands) January 31, 2012

-Revenue \$ 804,006 \$ 746,097
+Revenue \$ 804,006

-Net income attributable to Verint Systems Inc. \$ 43,652 \$ 6,331
+Net income attributable to Verint Systems Inc. common shares \$ 28,862

-5. INTANGIBLE ASSETS AND GOODWILL
+6. INTANGIBLE ASSETS AND GOODWILL

-Acquisition-related intangible assets consisted of the following as of January 31, 2012 and 2011:
+Acquisition-related intangible assets consisted of the following as of January 31, 2013 and 2012: